 Series I savings bonds are issued by and backed by the U.S. government.
 They pay interest every month.
 The interest rate is a combination of a fixed rate of interest plus a variable rate based on inflation, which is calculated twice a year.
-Until the end of October 2022, the interest rate is 9.62%.
-The rate is expected to drop to 6.47% beginning Nov.
-1, according to Bloomberg, but you can lock in the 9.62% rate for six months by purchasing the bonds before Nov.
-1. Savings bonds continue to earn interest for 30 years, although you can cash them in as early as one year from the date you purchased them.
+Until the end of October 2023, the interest rate is 4.30%.
+Savings bonds continue to earn interest for 30 years, although you can cash them in as early as one year from the date you purchased them.
 If you cash them in before five years have passed, you will pay a penalty equal to three months of interest.

 5. Treasury Bonds, Notes and Bills

 Treasury bonds, notes and bills are debt issued by the U.S. government.
 When you buy these, you are essentially loaning the government money, which it agrees to pay back to you with interest.

 The difference between bonds, notes and bills is the term.
 Treasury bills are short-term securities with a term of one year or less.

 When you buy a Treasury bill, you buy it at less than face value.
 When it matures at the end of the term, you get the face value.
 For example, you might buy a one-year Treasury bill with a face value of $100 for $95.
 A year later, it matures and you get $100.

 Treasury bonds and notes work a little differently.
 Treasury notes have a maturity of between two and ten years, and Treasury bonds have a maturity of more than ten years.
 They pay a fixed rate of interest twice a year and at maturity, they pay the face, or par, value.